EFForg/starttls-backend/README.md

 go get github.com/EFForg/starttls-scanner
 cd $GOPATH/github.com/EFForg/starttls-scanner
 `cp .env.example .env`
+`cp .env.test.example .env.test`
 ```
-3. Edit `.env` with your postgres credentials and any other changes.
-You can also store this in the environment.
+3. Edit `.env` and `.env.test` with your postgres credentials and any other changes.
 4. Ensure `postgres` is running, then run `db/scripts/init_tables.sql` in the appropriate postgres DBs in order to initialize your development and test databases.
 5. Build the scanner and start serving requests:
 ```